Epimetrics-Inc/website/_projects/COVID19.md

 [Technical Brief Issue 9A: COVID-19 Response Checklist for LGUs.
 30 June 2020.
 Appendices only.](../assets/projects/c19/9a.pdf){:target="_blank":rel="nofollow"}

 Design and layout by Ingrid Espinosa and Krisia Misa.
-Proofreading for issues 8 onward.
+Copyreading by Celine Villanueva for issues 8 onward.